shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ## Overview

-The solution to the above problem is to move onto a [SIP]/[RTP] stack for all our voice calls by switching to a VOIP service provider and possibly relying on our PBX server (depending on a jurisdiction's regulation).
+The solution to the above problem is to move onto a [SIP]/[RTP] stack for all our voice calls by switching to a VOIP service provider and possibly relying on our PBX server (depending on the jurisdiction's regulation).

 When we have our complete VOIP stack in place we'll have a pipeline like this: